 Has your life changed with him?

-More than my life, what has changed is the logistics and the way of doing things.
+More than my life, what's changed is the logistics and how things get done.

-Is your training still the same or has it changed?
+Is your training the same or has it changed?

 Is it possible to combine motherhood with being an elite athlete?

-Being a mother and an Olympic athlete is possible.
-At first it seems hard and complicated, and without help it is practically unfeasible.
-You have to have things super clear and know that until you have results again, the road is long but everything comes.
-If there were more institutional support, and if you felt more supported by the Higher Sports Council, everything would be easier and returning to competition would be faster.
+Being a mother and Olympic athlete is absolutely possible.
+At first it seems tough and complicated - without help it's practically unviable.
+You need absolute clarity that the road back to results is long but achievable.
+With more institutional support from bodies like the Higher Sports Council, returning to competition would be easier and faster.

 Training before the Princess Sofía Trophy